The Lord of the Rings: The Fellowship of the Ring

 1/5

-The film contains very mild profanity, with occasional use of words like 'd*mn' and 'h*ll', typically used in moments of stress or frustration.
-The overall use of such language is infrequent.
+Very mild language is used infrequently, with occasional instances of words like 'd*mn' and 'h*ll' spoken in moments of stress or frustration.

 Alcohol, Drugs & Smoking